gt-cs3220/gt-cs3220.github.io/project5.md

 Please look at solution/Open Report (Synthesis) and Solution/Open Schedule Viewer to analyze the results.
 Please use the vitis <a href="https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1393-vitis-application-acceleration.pdf"> HLS manual </a> and/or <a href="https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/vitis_hls_optimization_techniques.html?hl=2d%2Cfilter"> vitis documentation </a> for the reference of your explanations.

-In this design, you will optimize your code to optimize so that it can handle bigger image sizes.
+In this design, you will optimize your code to optimize so that it can handle bigger image sizes or faster.
 You should have at least 4 designs to compare.
 At least two of them should be refactoring the code but the rest can be just trying out different pragmas.

 Possible options of code are